 - Setting up and conducting standard operating procedures for each activity.

 - Equipment care and maintenance for each activity.

 - Basic general knowledge of the common Fauna and Flora of South Africa.

 - Basic knowledge of Geography, Climatology and Astronomy.

 - The award is divided into the following components:

 - Compulsory Components

 - Practical Based Learning

 - Electives - Specialists Courses (an extra cost to the Student)

-- There are three levels to the award namely:
+- There are four levels to the award namely:

 - Bronze – attended the full course and completed with a fair amount of competency

 - Silver – Attended the course and demonstrated a good level of competency, aptitude and initiative